inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 ## End User Access

-In v4.7.3 we introduced the ability for logged in users to management their own configured MAC addresses.
+Users can manage their own configured MAC addresses.

 This is disabled by default but can be enabled with the following `.env` settings: